erodrigufer/gitAutomator/README.md

 ```
 ## Releases
 * v1.0.0 should be able to handle all flags appropriately (except -h and -s).
-Nonetheless, it is a MVP and should facilitate your git commits handling massively.
+Nonetheless, it is a MVP and should improve your git commits handling massively.

 ## TO DO: